-- Not having to drive everywhere, for a start.
-I grew up in the city center of Nantes, where the movie theater is a two minutes walk, where I had hundreds of restaurants and bars another ten minutes walk from home, as well as two nearby supermarkets and all the shops you can think of.
+I grew up in the city centre of Nantes, where the movie theatre is a two-minute walk, where I had hundreds of restaurants and bars another ten minutes walk from home, as well as two nearby supermarkets and all the shops you can think of.
 The transit system is also pretty good, with buses and several tramway lines.
-In Canada, I live in a close suburb (about 10 minutes drive from downtown), but we rely on the car a lot to get around.
+In Canada, I live in a close suburb (about 10 10-minute drive from downtown), but we rely on the car a lot to get around.
 City planning (or lack of in my opinion) is very different in North America and driving is a must.

-- The art of hanging out in cafés: Canadians are pretty straightforward: if they want caffeine, they grab a venti coffee at Starbucks, Second Cup, Bridgehead, Timothys or Tim Hortons — to go.
+Canadians are pretty straightforward—if they want caffeine, they grab a venti coffee “to go” at Starbucks, Second Cup, Bridgehead, Timothys or Tim Hortons.
 If they want to get drunk, they go to a bar.
-French, on the other hand, can linger for ages around a tiny cup of espresso or a beer.
+French, on the other hand, can hang out in cafés and beer forever, sipping a tiny cup of espresso or a beer.
 Plus, you can still smoke on terraces.

-- The lack of political correctness: French are not too politically correct and I somehow like it.
-I feel that in North Anerica, there is always someone who is going to be offended by something!
+The French are not too politically correct and I like it.
+I feel that in North America, there is always someone who is going to be offended by something!

-- Healthier food: even bad food is somewhat healthier than North American’s bad food.
-Portions are smaller, food is less salty, less fatty and there is no “triple cheeseburgers with a side of onion ring, bacon, ribs” nonsense, like in the “land of plenty”.
+Even questionable food is somewhat healthier than North American junk food.
+Portions are smaller, food is less salty, less fatty and there is no “triple cheeseburgers with a side of onion rings, bacon, ribs” nonsense, like in the “land of plenty.”

 Now, what I don’t miss:

-- The bureaucracy.
-I feel things are relatively more straightforward in Canada: first of all, most of the info we need is often online.
+I feel things are relatively more straightforward in Canada.
+First of all, most of the info we need is often online.
 Second, there are 1-800 numbers (free) for everything.
-France is a bit backwards in term of government info on the internet and most contact phone numbers are over-taxed, not free!
+France is a bit backwards in terms of government info on the internet and most contact phone numbers are overtaxed, not free!

-- Stupid shop hours: in France, most places close at 7:00 pm (a bit later in Paris) and don’t open at all on Sunday.
-I never go to these 24 hours stores in Canada (well, I do, but not at 3:00 am!) but I must admit it’s very convenient to be able to go grocery shopping on Sunday and to have pharmacies open late.
+In France, most places close at 7:00 p.m. (a bit later in Paris) and don’t open at all on Sunday.
+I never go to these 24-hour stores in Canada (well, I do, but not at 3:00 a.m.!)
+But I must admit it’s very convenient to be able to go grocery shopping on Sunday and to have pharmacies open late.

-- Lack of efficiency and no customer service: French are notorious for jumping queues, and it gets on my nerves.
-As for customer service… let’s just say it’s inexistent.
-Most people are very pleasant and polite, but this somehow change when they are serving you.
+The French are notorious for jumping queues, and it gets on my nerves.
+As for customer service… let’s just say it’s nonexistent.
+Most people are very pleasant and polite, but this somehow changes when they are serving you.
 I wanted to buy pens the other day in a store, but they were under lock and key.
-I asked the shop assistant, who sigh looking at me, and said: “can’t you get some other pens?”.
+I asked the shop assistant, who sighs looking at me, and said: “can’t you get some other pens?”
 Yep, that’s what I’m talking about…!

-- Drunk kids in the streets: call my old-fashioned, but I hate to see young kids (I’m talking early teens) drinking in the streets and happily ordering Vodka in bars.
+Call me old-fashioned, but I hate to see young kids (I’m talking early teens) drinking in the streets and happily ordering Vodka in bars.
 Not to mention when they buy tons of liquor at the supermarket… I’m not stupid, I’m sure kids in Canada get drunk as well.
 But at least, the state doesn’t make it easy for them!
-I know, I used to think Canada’s attitude towards alcohol was a bit too much.
+I know I used to think Canada’s attitude towards alcohol was a bit too much.
 Well, I changed my mind.
 I think kids drink too much in France… especially in Brittany, where I’m from

-- Dirty cities: I find Canada amazingly clean compare to France.
-Dodging dog poo isn’t my favorite sports, and I hate seeing puke everywhere after the week end binge drinking!
+I find Canada amazingly clean compared to France.
+Dodging dog poo isn’t my favourite sport, and I hate seeing puke everywhere after a weekend of binge drinking!